ijwat/netapp-docs/architecture.md

-### Technical Writing Project
+### Architecture

-This is my Technical Writing Project.
-This focuses on NetApp's FabricPool Architecture documentation.

 Understanding FabricPool's Architecture

 Key components for FabricPool's architecture are object storage, block temperature, and cloud tiering licenses.
-The architecture is designed to optimize storage instructure based on changing needs.
+The architecture is designed to optimize storage infrastructure based on changing needs.

 FabricPool Architecture Overview:
 ---------------------------------